-21. The United States will be required to identify and provide (or make available for inspection) the administrative record in a protest case by the date(s) established at the initial status conference.

-22. Early production of relevant core documents may expedite final resolution of the case.
-The core documents relevant to a protest case may include, as appropriate,

-(a) the agency's procurement request, purchase request, or statement of requirements;

-(b) the agency's source selection plan;

-(c) the bid abstract or prospectus of bid;

-(d) the Commerce Business Daily or other public announcement of the procurement;

-(e) the solicitation, including any instructions to offerors, evaluation factors, solicitation amendments, and requests for best and final offers;

-(f) documents and information provided to bidders during any pre-bid or pre-proposal conference;

-(g) the agency's responses to any questions about or requests for clarification of the solicitation;
+- 21. The United States will be required to identify and provide (or make available for inspection) the administrative record in a protest case by the date(s) established at the initial status conference.
+The filing of all or a part of the administrative record must be accompanied by a Notice of Filing. - 22.
+Early production of relevant core documents may expedite final resolution of the case.
+The core documents relevant to a protest case may include, as appropriate, - (a) the agency's procurement request, purchase request, or statement of requirements; - (b) the agency's source selection plan; - (c) the bid abstract or prospectus of bid; - (d) the Commerce Business Daily or other public announcement of the procurement; - (e) the solicitation, including any instructions to offerors, evaluation factors, solicitation amendments, and requests for best and final offers; - (f) documents and information provided to bidders during any pre-bid or pre-proposal conference; - (g) the agency's responses to any questions about or requests for clarification of the solicitation;

-(h) the agency's estimates of the cost of performance;

-(i) correspondence between the agency and the protester, awardee, or other interested parties relating to the procurement;

-(j) records of any discussions, meetings, or telephone conferences between the agency and the protester, awardee, or other interested parties relating to the procurement;

-(k) records of the results of any bid opening or oral motion auction in which the protester, awardee, or other interested parties participated;

-(l) the protester's, awardee's, or other interested parties' offers, proposals, or other responses to the solicitation;

-(m) the agency's competitive range determination, including supporting documentation;

-(n) the agency's evaluations of the protester's, awardee's, or other interested parties' offers, proposals, or other responses to the solicitation, including supporting documentation;

-(o) the agency's source selection decision, including supporting documentation;

-(p) pre-award audits, if any, or surveys of the offerors;

-(q) notification of contract award and the executed contract;

-(r) documents relating to any pre- or post-award debriefing;

-(s) documents relating to any stay, suspension, or termination of award or performance pending resolution of the bid protest;

-(t) justifications, approvals, determinations, and findings, if any, prepared for the procurement by the agency pursuant to statute or regulation; and

-(u) the record of any previous administrative or judicial proceedings relating to the procurement, including the record of any other protest of the procurement.

-23. On a date ordered by the court at the initial status conference, the United States must transmit or make available the complete administrative record to all parties and to the court via a designated form of electronic transfer (or other means if so ordered).
-No later than that same date, the United States must file with the court:

-(a) a certified index of the contents of the administrative record; and record has been served on the parties.
-The certificate of service must contain the contracting officer's certification attesting to the completeness of the administrative record.

-(b) a certificate of service in accordance with RCFC 5.3 stating that the administrative

-24. The administrative record must be formatted as follows:

-(a) The file names of documents in the administrative record must include tab numbers corresponding with the tab numbers in the certified index.

-(b) The United States must undertake reasonable efforts to convert all documents to PDF files, paginate the entire record sequentially, and produce the documents in a text-searchable format.

-(c) Excel spreadsheets and other files that cannot be converted to legible or usable PDF files must be provided to all parties and to the court in their native format and assigned tab numbers (both listed in the index and contained within the file name).

-25. To the extent either party identifies any omissions, errors, or other concerns regarding the administrative record, the parties must meet and confer to address the issue(s) and, upon agreement of the parties, the United States must file a motion for leave:

-(a) to produce the corrected record to all parties and to the court; and

-(b) to file a corrected certified index to the administrative record and certificate of service, including a new contracting officer's certification.

-If the parties are unable to reach an agreement regarding the contents of the administrative record or any related issues-including any identified omissions, errors, or other concerns any party may file a motion to resolve the disagreement.

-26. The United States must file a joint appendix, including an index, at such time as ordered by the court, generally after the close of briefing under RCFC 52.1(c).
-The court may order the parties to provide the court with one or more paper copies of the joint appendix.
-In compiling the joint appendix, the parties must confer and, at a minimum, include those portions of the administrative record that the parties have cited in their respective briefs, along with sufficient context for the court to understand the information.
-Core documents (as agreed upon by the parties), see paragraph 22 above, must be included in their entirety.

-27. Absent agreement among the parties regarding the contents of the joint appendix, the plaintiff must serve on all parties an initial designation and provide all other parties the opportunity to designate additional portions of the administrative record.
-Excel spreadsheets and other electronic files that cannot be filed via the court's electronic filing system must not be filed as part of the joint appendix but must be noted in the index to the joint appendix.

-28. Within 7 days after the entry of final judgment, the United States must file with the clerk the complete administrative record either via the court's electronic-filing system or via a portable storage disc or drive.
+- (h) the agency's estimates of the cost of performance; - (i) correspondence between the agency and the protester, awardee, or other interested parties relating to the procurement; - (j) records of any discussions, meetings, or telephone conferences between the agency and the protester, awardee, or other interested parties relating to the procurement; - (k) records of the results of any bid opening or oral motion auction in which the protester, awardee, or other interested parties participated; - (I) the protester's, awardee's, or other interested parties' offers, proposals, or other responses to the solicitation; - (m) the agency's competitive range determination, including supporting documentation: - (n) the agency's evaluations of the protester's, awardee's, or other interested parties' offers, proposals, or other responses to the solicitation, including supporting documentation; - (o) the agency's source selection decision, including supporting documentation; - (p) pre-award audits, if any, or surveys of the offerors; - (q) notification of contract award and the executed contract; - (r) documents relating to any pre- or post-award debriefing; - (s) documents relating to any stay, suspension, or termination of award or performance pending resolution of the bid protest; - (t) justifications, approvals, determinations, and findings, if any, prepared for the procurement by the agency pursuant to statute or regulation; and - (u) the record of any previous administrative or judicial proceedings relating to the procurement, including the record of any other protest of the procurement.

+- 23. Because a protest case cannot be efficiently processed until production of the administrative record, the court expects the United States to produce the core documents and the remainder of the administrative record as promptly as circumstances will permit.
+(See RCFC 5.5(d) which is applicable to administrative records, unless waived by the court.)
+Materials that otherwise qualify as part of the administrative record may not be excluded from the record merely because they are available in electronic form only. - 24.
+Any additional documents within the administrative record must be produced at such time as may be agreed to by the parties or ordered by the court.